cisco/cisco-network-node-utils/CONTRIBUTING.md

   * Make changes in your branch.
 * Testing
   * Create a minitest script for any new APIs or new functionality
   * Run all the tests to ensure there was no collateral damage to existing code.
-There are two ways you can specify the Nexus switch (virtual or physical) to test against when running the full test suite:
+There are two ways you can specify the router or switch (virtual or physical) to test against when running the full test suite:
-    1. Use the NODE environment variable to specify the address, username, and password:
+    1. Create a YAML config file as `/etc/cisco_node_utils.yaml` or `~/cisco_node_utils.yaml` to specify the host, username, and password.
+There is an example file in `docs/cisco_node_utils.yaml.example`.
+You can specify a single test node as `default` in this YAML, or you can describe multiple test hosts and specify the desired host with the `--environment` option:

         ```bash
-        export NODE="192.168.100.1 user password"
-        rake test
+        rake test TEST_OPTS='--environment=nxapi_remote'
         ```

     2. Enter the connection information at runtime: